gongorac/python_automation/README.md

 1. Language used: Python with Selenium- Attached is Python code for the automation of the test case

-2. Ptyhon 3.5 was used, it was run under Visual Studio 2015 - Python tools component was installed
+2. Pyhon 3.5 was used, it was run under Visual Studio 2015 - Python tools component was installed

 3. Need to install Firefox driver for Selenium: Geckodriver.exe - I used version 0.24.0-win64